 At the end of Year 9 and as a result of performance in Year 9, either one or two groups of students will be given the option of doing the Triple Science course where students study three separate Science GCSEs in the curriculum time given for two.
 This will involve completing extra content for Biology, Chemistry and Physics and is suitable only for those students whose performance and attitude is deemed by their teachers to warrant a place on the course.
-Parents will be informed by letter at the end of Year 9 if their children have been selected for this course.
+Parents will be informed at the end of Year 9 if their children have been offered a place.